 Have a look at our guide to choose your provider, if this is an option for you.
 Whoever you go with, you have to call them up (so keep English support in mind when choosing if you don’t have a relatively good level of Japanese) and ask them to come and set up your apartment.
 It’s a pretty quick affair; they arrive, check your meter and ask you to sign, then flip your switch and you’re off (or on, rather)!
 When it comes to saving on that power, read this article full of tips.

-Water: This is far simpler—it is run by Tokyo Water, and that’s that.
+This is far simpler—it is run by the Bureau of Waterworks, and that’s that.
 Give them a call, remember to set up your bills in your preferred way, and enjoy your access.

 Furnishing your new house

-The Tokyo Sayonara Sale page also has plenty of great items, but not all free—however, as people get increasingly desperate you can bargain with them (as their moving date approaches).
-Craigslist is also a decent option, but as with all online sites, be careful when arranging to meet people you don’t know—stick to public places and take a friend.
-If you’re furnishing an apartment there are often second-hand electrical stores in the neighborhood offering washing machines and fridges etc, for under ¥10,000 each, with help organizing transportation too.
+The Tokyo Sayonara Sale page also has plenty of great items, but not all free—however, as people get increasingly desperate (as their moving date approaches) you can bargain with them.
+Craigslist is also a decent option, but as with all resale sites, be careful when arranging to meet people you don’t know—stick to public places and take a friend.
+If you’re furnishing an apartment, there are often secondhand electrical stores in the neighborhood offering washing machines, fridges, etc., for under ¥10,000 each, with help organizing transportation too.

-New: If you can’t find what you’re looking for, or just like shiny new things, then have a look at Nittori and Ikea.
+If you can’t find what you’re looking for, or just like shiny new things, then have a look at Nittori and Ikea.
 Both have a wide range of basic to fancy and both do delivery.
 Although Nittori is cheaper in some cases, you may be more familiar with Ikea and it has a discount section near the tills, which can be a goldmine for ex-display furniture—plus who doesn’t love meatballs for lunch?
-The delivery costs vary depending on your area, so try and go to the closest one.
+The delivery costs vary depending on your area, so try and go to the closest one (one recently opened in Harajuku, and a new one is set to open in Shibuya).

 Setting yourself up